bioinformatics-ua/jsMapsAPI/README.md

 # jsMapsAPI

-Javascript API that makes use of [jvectormap](http://jvectormap.com/)  to create a map that display data related to countries and other places (markers).
-The user defines the data he wants to visualize in a certain format and it is displayed on the kind of map he chooses (wordl, Europe, USA, etc) with the possibility of adding custom tooltips to be shown when a country or marker is hovered.
-The locations can be filtered by any field previuosly specified by the user.
+Javascript API that makes use of [jvectormap](http://jvectormap.com/)  to create a map that displays data related to countries, their regions and other places (markers).
+The user defines the data he wants to visualize in a certain format and it is displayed on the kind of map he chooses (World, Europe, USA, etc) with the possibility of adding custom tooltips to be shown when a country, region or marker is hovered.
+Data can be filtered by any field specified by the user.

 ## How to use the API